Episcopal Identity

 What Makes an Episcopal School Different?

-Nearly 160,000 students are enrolled in Episcopal schools nationwide.
+Nearly 160,000 students are enrolled in Episcopal schools around the world.
 According to the National Association of Episcopal Schools, “Episcopal schools are known for educational excellence.
-As embodiments of the Christian faith, they serve God in Christ in all persons, regardless of origin, background, ability, or religion and “strive for justice and peace among all people and [to] respect the dignity of every human being.”
-This intentional pluralism is also a distinguishing hallmark of Episcopal schools.
+As embodiments of the Christian faith, Episcopal schools are created to be communities that honor, celebrate, and worship God as the center of life.
+They are created to be models of God’s love and grace.
+They are created to serve God in Christ in all persons, regardless of origin, background, ability, or religion.
+They are created to 'strive for justice and peace among all people and [to] respect the dignity of every human being.'”

-Value and emphasize a community life in which the physical, spiritual, and emotional health of all are supported and nurtured.
+• Community Life, in which reflection, prayer, and matters of the spirit are honored and cultivated and the physical, mental, and emotional health of all are supported and nurtured.

-Engage in a study of religion that is academically substantive, age-appropriate, and fosters dialogue with other faith traditions.
+• Religious Formation and Study that is meaningful, academically substantive, and age-appropriate, and, in teaching the Christian tradition, fosters dialogue with other faith traditions.

-Integrate the ideals and concepts of equity, justice, and a just society throughout the life of the school.
-Community service is an integral part of the life of the school.
+• Social Justice, which is the integration of the ideals and concepts of equity, justice, and a just society throughout the life of the school; the embracing and honoring of diversity; and the inclusion of community service and service-learning as an integral part of the life of the school.

 What is Your Connection to St. Mark's Episcopal Church?